oracle/terraform-provider-oci/docs/resources/database/db_system.md

 * `display_name` - (Optional) The user-friendly name for the DB System.
 It does not have to be unique.
 * `domain` - (Optional) A domain name to assign to the DB System.
 * `hostname` - (Required) The host name to assign to the DB Node.
+* `data_storage_size_in_gb` - (Optional) Size, in GBs, of the data volume that will be created and attached to VM-shape based DB system.
+This storage can later be scaled up if needed.
+Note that the total storage size attached will be more than what is requested, to account for REDO/RECO space and software volume.
+* `license_model` - (Optional) The Oracle license model that applies to all the databases on the DB System.
+The default is LICENSE_INCLUDED.
+* `node_count` - (Optional) Number of nodes to launch for a VM-shape based RAC DB system.
 * `shape` - (Required) The shape of the DB System.
 * `ssh_public_keys` - (Required) The public key portion of the key pair to use for SSH access to the DB System.
 * `subnet_id` - (Required) The OCID of the subnet the DB System is associated with.